Senzing/docker-compose-db2-cluster-demo/README.md

 docker-compose up
 ```

-The database storage will be on the local system at ${db2_STORAGE}.
+The DB2 database storage will be on the local system at ${DB2_STORAGE_*} paths.
+Example: `/storage/docker/senzing/docker-compose-db2-cluster-demo-core`.
-The default database storage path is `/storage/docker/senzing/docker-compose-db2-cluster-demo`.
+The default database storage path is `/storage/docker/senzing/docker-compose-db2-cluster-demo-XXXX`.

 ### Add Senzing schemas